jdormaar/Flight-Delays/README.md

 ## Project/Goals

-To

-1. Generate statistical analysis and machine learning models to predict the arrival delay of commercial flights.
+We attempted to apply statistical analysis and generate machine learning models to predict the arrival delays of commercial airline flights.

 ## Process